ARO Comments & the Activity Feed

 Introduction

-Note: This article walks through the workflow for comments and internal notes.
+This article walks through the workflow for comments and internal notes.
 Help requests are viewable from the activity feed, and you can learn more about requesting help by visiting Working with AROs.

+While addressing an issue that generated an ARO, you may request help and correspond with our analysts to address the issue.
+You can also continue the dialog using internal notes and comments, all of which is stored in the ARO's activity feed.
 Along with comments and notes, the activity feed also tracks the ARO’s entire lifecycle: creation date, status updates (Opened, Closed, Resolved, Dismissed), mitigation step updates, and any change to the assignee or watcher.

 Comments and Internal Notes

-You can leave either a comment or an internal note on an ARO, and the difference between them is based on user visibility:
+Users can leave either a comment or an internal note on an ARO, and the difference between them is based on user visibility:

-- Comments can be seen by all members in your organization, and Field Effect analysts.
+• Commentscan be seen by all members in your organization, and Field Effect analysts.

-- Internal notes can only be seen by members of your organization.
+• Internal notes can only be seen by members of your organization.

-- Example 1: a client’s internal notes can’t be seen by MSP users, if the client is managed by a partner.
+• Example 1: a client’s internal notes can’t be seen by MSP users, if the client is managed by a partner.

-- Example 2: Partner internal notes can’t be seen by the client’s end users.
+• Example 2: Partner internal notes can’t be seen by the client’s end users.

-This comment will then be visible in the activity feed, and since it’s a comment, it will be viewable to members of the organization with a ortal account, MSP users if managed by a partner, and Field Effect analysts.
+This comment will then be visible in the activity feed, and viewable to all MDR Portal users within their organization, and MSP users if the client is managed by a partner.

-If you want to create a note that can only be viewed by members of your organization, click Add Internal Note.
+To create a note that can only be viewed by members of your organization, click Add Internal Note.

 Once published, internal notes are marked in grey on the Activity feed.